Nelson00011/Vase9/README.md

 ```
 > cd <project name>
 > uv sync
+> python --version
+> jupyter --version
 ```
+- `Python 3.13.5` is the expected response in the Terminal

 - Test front-end once pages are generated (ctrl-c to exit):
 ```
 > npm run start